Unleavened bread feast

 5. Before the 15th, all leaven (Chametz) must be removed from the house.

-6. The Feast of Unleavened Bread is number 2 of God’s 7 feasts and it is only because of the Passover Lamb that this feast can be celebrated, we are now freed by the blood of the lamb.
+6. The Feast of Unleavened Bread is number 2 of God’s 7 feasts and it is only because of the Passover Lamb, that this feast can be celebrated, the blood of the lamb, has gotten us out of the old, and now a new way of living can start.

 7. Eating of leavened bread during the 7 appointed days, meant being cut off from Israel.
 Ex.
 12:15